monk-ee/SplunkAppforAWSBilling/README.md

 It will delete all zips and csvs older than a year.

 ## Logs
-git merge 2.0.10The error log file system location is $SPLUNK_HOME/var/log/splunk/SplunkAppforAWSBilling.log.
+The error log file system location is $SPLUNK_HOME/var/log/splunk/SplunkAppforAWSBilling.log.

 ### Contributors